 - Students must complete all parts of the Common Application including the Member Questions.

 - Submit the non-refundable application fee.
-The application fee may be submitted to us from the Common Application website.
+The application fee may be submitted via the Common Application website.

 - Forward an official high school transcript to the Office of Admission.
 The application may be completed after the student has finished six semesters (or nine trimesters) of work in a college preparatory program.